masakmudah/masakmudah/README.md

 # 🍳 Masakmudah

-**Masakmudah** helps you discover captivating tourist destinations and culinary delights in Nusantara.
+**Masakmudah** helps you discover captivating tourist destinations and culinary delights in Masakmudah.

-Nusaventure, short for **Nusantara Adventure**, is a platform that inspires exploration of various legendary tourist spots, delicious culinary varieties, interesting activities and events, understanding the ecosystem and communities, and more.
+Masakmudah, short for **Masakmudah Adventure**, is a platform that inspires exploration of various legendary tourist spots, delicious culinary varieties, interesting activities and events, understanding the ecosystem and communities, and more.

 ## 🌟 Features